History of North American fraternities and sororities: Early groups

-The fraternity system develops
+Collegiate fraternities develop

 The first national, secret, Greek letter social fraternity is considered to be the Kappa Alpha Society, established at Union College in Schenectady, New York, on November 26, 1825, by John Hart Hunter.
-Kappa Alpha's founders adopted many of Phi Beta Kappa's practices (Phi Beta Kappa had been established at Union College in 1817), but formed their organization around fellowship, making the development of friendship and brotherhood their primary purpose.
-Students liked the organization but the faculty was opposed to the small secret society.
+Kappa Alpha Society's founders adopted many of Phi Beta Kappa's practices (Phi Beta Kappa had been established at Union College in 1817), but formed their organization around fellowship, making the development of friendship and brotherhood their primary purpose.
+Students liked the organization, but the faculty opposed the small secret society.

-Following the establishment of Kappa Alpha Society, an untimely event occurred that would come to shape the public perception of fraternities for decades.
+Following the establishment of Kappa Alpha Society, an 1826 event shaped the public perception of fraternities for decades.
 In 1826, a man named William Morgan professed himself to be a high-ranking member of the Freemasons and said he intended to publish their secrets.
 He then disappeared and was assumed murdered or abducted.
 Public interest in the case led to a severe anti-secret society sentiment.
-Fraternity members faced expulsion and general suspicion which only increased the secrecy of the early organizations.
+Fraternity members faced expulsion and general suspicion, which only increased the secrecy of the early organizations.

 Meanwhile, Union College was firmly established as the birthplace of the North American fraternity and sorority system when the Sigma Phi Society formed in March 1827, followed by Delta Phi in November.
 Kappa Alpha Society, Sigma Phi, and Delta Phi would constitute the so-called Union Triad.

 Sigma Phi became the first "national" fraternity when it opened a satellite chapter at Hamilton College in 1831.
 A failed 1830 attempt by Kappa Alpha to expand to Hamilton sparked the founding of Alpha Delta Phi, the first Greek letter fraternity founded outside Union.

 The trajectory of national expansion continued with Kappa Alpha Society's successful expansion to Williams College in 1833.

-The Mystical 7 at Wesleyan (1837) expanded to Emory University and the University of Georgia in the early 1840s, spreading the concept to the South, where for two decades before the Civil War, these kinds of organizations were called "Mystic Associations".
+The Mystical 7 at Wesleyan (1837) expanded to Emory University and the University of Georgia in the early 1840s, spreading the concept to the South, where for two decades before the Civil War, these kinds of organizations.
 The Mystical 7 was also the first society to initiate women as members.
 In 1833, the Skull and Bones Society was organized at Yale University among members of the senior class as a burlesque of Phi Beta Kappa.
 This spawned other similar secret societies that differentiate themselves from Greek-lettered societies.

 The incidents involving William Morgan had not been forgotten, however, and Phi Beta Kappa came under public scrutiny.
-The increasing influence of the society came to seem undemocratic and contrary to the free flow of intellectual ideas in American academia, and under great pressure, the undergraduate members at Harvard revealed the secrets of Phi Beta Kappa in 1831.
-In 1833, the Order of Skulls and Bones Society was organized at Yale University among members of the senior class to carry on the legacy of Phi Beta Kappa.
-An unofficial but still very clear line was drawn between future secret societies and future Greek-lettered organizations.
+The increasing influence of the society came to seem undemocratic and contrary to the free flow of intellectual ideas in American academia; under great pressure, the undergraduate members at Harvard revealed the secrets of Phi Beta Kappa in 1831.
+In 1833, the Scull and Bones Society was organized at Yale University among members of the senior class to carry on the legacy of Phi Beta Kappa.
+An unofficial but clear line was drawn between future secret societies and future Greek-lettered organizations.